StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

     FROM example_rollup_index;
     ```

-7. Modify col1 column type of the base index to BIGINT and put it after col2 column.
+7. Modify the column type of col1 of the base index to BIGINT and put it after `col2`.

     ```sql
     ALTER TABLE example_db.my_table
     MODIFY COLUMN col1 BIGINT DEFAULT "1" AFTER col2;
     ```

-8. Modify the maximum length of the val1 column of the base index.
-The original val1 is (val1 VARCHAR(32) REPLACE DEFAULT "abc").
+8. Modify the maximum length of the `val1` column of the base index to 64.
+The original length is 32.

     ```sql
     ALTER TABLE example_db.my_table
     MODIFY COLUMN val1 VARCHAR(64) REPLACE DEFAULT "abc";
     ```

-9. Reorder the columns in example_rollup_index (set the original column order: k1, k2, k3, v1, v2).
+9. Reorder the columns in `example_rollup_index`.
+The original column order is k1, k2, k3, v1, v2.

     ```sql
     ALTER TABLE example_db.my_table